-During the fall 2018 semester, two course sections were offered online while a third was offered traditionally.
-The goal that 70% of students will achieve at 70% in the four target outcomes was met in all cases for online sections, but only 1 of 4 in the traditional section.
+During the spring 2019 semester, one course section was offered online and one was offered traditionally.
+The goal that 70% of students will achieve at 70% in the four target outcomes was met in all cases in the online section, and all cases in the traditional section.
 See Table 2 and Figure 2 for additional details.
-Differences in the "% Meets 70% or higher" were tested for significance using a

-Fisher's Exact Test according to standard methods (McDonald, 2009; Wilkinson, 1999).
-The "Completeness & Effort" and "Accuracy" rubric dimensions exhibit a statistically significant difference.
+Differences in the "% Meets 70% or higher" were tested for significance using a Fisher's Exact Test according to standard methods (McDonald, 2009; Wilkinson, 1999).
+None were found to exhibit a statistically significant difference.